openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 .. _Enabling Timed or Proctored Exams:

 **************************************************
-Enabling Timed or Proctored Exams in Your Course
+Enabling Proctored Exams in Your Course
 **************************************************

-To enable timed or proctored exams in your course, follow these steps.
+To enable proctored exams in your course, follow these steps.

-.. note:: Proctored exams are always also timed exams.

 #.
 In Studio, select **Settings**, then select **Advanced Settings**.